Jeff Taylor for State Senate

 Grassroots – trust the people, while protecting God given rights, within the framework of a republic

-Common Sense – rejection of PC culture, trendy nonsense, and identity politics
+Common Sense – rejection of political correctness and trendy nonsense

 photo: Talking about the Tenth Amendment at Sioux County Conservatives meeting, February 2018.